ccatgirl/MinecraftRakNetDocumentation/README.md

 | record count     | unsigned short | big endian      |
 | records          | record[]       | N/A             |

+Online packets don't have explicit identifiers, they have their own custom bitfield[^onlinePacketStructure].
-The packet IDs for Ack and Nak are respectively 0xc0 and 0xa0.
+~~The packet IDs for Ack and Nak are respectively 0xc0 and 0xa0.~~

 # Frame Sets